Remmy Gets Gas

 [from July 1990]

 by BillRemmy pulled into the gas station and jumped out of his pickup.
-He went to the rear of the truck, checked his reflection in the camper shell window, smiled at himself, and slid the gas nozzle into the tank.
+He went to the rear of the truck, checked his reflection in the camper shell window, smiled, and slid the gas nozzle into the tank.

 He left the pump on automatic and wandered over to a soda machine sitting next to the cashier's booth.
 He calmly, coolly slid a few coins into the coin slot and pressed his selection.
 Nothing happened.
 He pulled on the coin return handle.
 Still nothing.
 He hit the machine a couple of times with the heel of his hand.
 Nothing.
 Finally, he backed up a step or two, checked to see no one was looking and kicked the soda machine.

-"Ouch," he said, hopping on one foot.
+"Ow," he said, hopping on one foot.
 While he hopped, the soda machine began to smoke, hiss and belch.
 This was something new.
-Probably not good, he thought, but something, at least.
+Probably not good, but something, at least.

 The gas station attendant looked up from under the hood of a car at the sound of the soda machine's convulsions.
-He was holding someone's dipstick in his hand.
-He slowly wiped the dipstick off with a rag, pointed it at Remmy, and shouted something.
-But Remmy never heard him because that's when the soda machine exploded.
+Holding someone's dipstick in his hand, he slowly wiped it off with a rag, pointed it at Remmy, and shouted something.
+Remmy never heard him because that's when the soda machine exploded.

-With the station attendant hot on his trail, Remmy leaped onto his truck's hood, slid down the other side, opened the door and jumped into the cab — all in the space of about two seconds.
-His tires were squealing as he pulled out into the street.
+With the station attendant hot on his trail, Remmy leaped onto his small truck's hood, slid down the other side, opened the door and jumped into the cab — all in the space of two seconds.
+His tires squealed as he pulled out into the street.

 A moment later, Remmy heard a clattering noise coming from the side of his truck.
 It was the gas hose.
 He'd forgotten to pull it out.
 He sneaked a peek out the rear view mirror to get a better look at the havoc he had wrought.
 What he saw through the dirty windows of the camper shell was a blackened soda machine tipped over on its face and, in the foreground, the gas hose writhing on the ground like a wounded snake, bleeding gasoline in every direction.

-And Remmy felt bad about this.
+Remmy felt bad about this.
 Guilt consumed him.
 The ruined soda machine; the inadvertently stolen tank of gas; the bleeding gas hose.
 It was almost too much to bear.
 But what could he do?
-He thought about going back and paying for the damages, but didn't.
-He wasn't feeling that guilty.
+He thought about going back and paying for the damages, but he wasn't feeling that guilty.
 Financial considerations were always the best defense against guilt.

-Wait, what was that he just said?
-Financial considerations were the best defense against guilt!
+Wait, what was that he just thought?
+Financial considerations are the best defense against guilt!
 Of course!
-It was so simple!
-And yet, somehow, so profound.
-Remmy repeated it over and over to himself, "Financial considerations ... financial considerations ..."
+It was so simple, nd yet so profound.
+Remmy repeated it to himself, "Financial considerations ... financial considerations ..."
 He wrote it down so he wouldn't forget.

-Remmy was never the same again.
-He later formed his own religion based on that one principle.
+He was never the same again, and later formed his own religion based on that one principle.

 php version blog version similar posts here ... and elsewhere